France, Italy call for full-time Eurogroup chief

 According to a document released to journalists at the meeting, Hollande and Letta also urged an EU summit in December to agree on a resolution mechanism for failing banks.

-It also called for the possibility of direct recapitalization of banks by the so-called European Stability Mechanism, the permanent crisis resolution mechanism for the countries of the euro area.
+It also called for the possibility of direct recapitalisation of banks by the so-called European Stability Mechanism, the permanent crisis resolution mechanism for the countries of the euro area.

 Germany, loath to share liability for rescuing other countries' banks, has been resisting this move, which it says would require a change in its national legislation.